top of page

 By March:

-• Daylight increases rapidly
+• Daylight increases rapidly.

-• Soil begins warming below the surface
+• Soil begins warming below the surface.

-• Rainfall becomes less frequent but still possible
+• Rainfall becomes less frequent but still possible.

-• Wind exposure remains high
+• Wind exposure remains high.

 This is when soil biology begins shifting from winter dormancy into activity.
 Microbial life responds to rising temperatures and stable moisture, meaning root growth can accelerate if conditions are right.
+Instead of focusing on fast feeding, March is about:

-• Supporting microbial activation
+• Supporting microbial activation.

-• Protecting structure
+• Protecting structure.

-• Preparing for the warm-season transition
+• Preparing for the warm-season transition.

 What to Sow in March Outdoors in Malta & Gozo